ibexa/documentation-developer/docs/getting_started/install_using_ddev.md

 #### Apache Virtual Host

-To set the Apache Virtual Host, `.ddev/apache/apache-site.conf` will be overridden with Ibexa DXP's config.
+To set the Apache Virtual Host, override `.ddev/apache/apache-site.conf` with Ibexa DXP's config.
 You can do it manually or using a script.

 ##### Manual